HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-*Every time I use the word "App", I'm referring to regular Win32 programs as well as Microsoft Store installed apps; Basically any software that you can run.*
+*Every time I use the word "App", I'm referring to regular Win32 programs as well as Microsoft Store installed apps; Basically, any software that you can run.*

 This scenario provides a very high protection level.
 Using the WDACConfig module, it's very easy to deploy, manage and maintain a system with this configuration.